JunGuoCS/PlaceSearch/README.md

 1. Register and get the <a href="">app key</a> of google map service
 2. Register and get the <a href="">app key</a> of Yelp review service
 3. Finish app key in /PlaceSearchServer/app.js and /PlaceSearchApp/app/src/main/AndroidManifest.xml
+4. Deploy PlaceSearchServer, which is implemented by node.js, to AWS or GAE

+# Related Screenshots